 An administrator will become involved in an unresolved issue only after a parent or student has first communicated directly with the teacher and/or school counselor, and/or dean of students.
+Parents must submit the Parent Concern Form.

 COMMUNICATION COURTESY